ofiwg/cpp-ts/catalogs/hpx_parcelport.md

 * line - the line number referencing the libfabric primitive's instantiation
 * description - a quick explanation of how the libfabric primitive's instance is used

+this document will contain a more contextual analysis describing the hpx parcelport's design and implementation. this document will attempt to provide a more general perspective on the contents included in the csv file.